ralluri/yawn/README.md

-Yawn, a weather notification module for Awesome 3.5+
+Yahoo's Awesome (WM) Weather Notification
 ================================

-Yawn is a module for Awesome WM for brief and compact weather notification via naughty lib and Yahoo!
+Yawn is a module for Awesome WM providing brief and compact weather notification via naughty lib and Yahoo!
 Weather API.

-Originally a fork of perceptive_, it became a completely new module after various improvements and style changes.
+Originally a 3.5 porting fork of perceptive_, it became a completely new module after various improvements and style changes.

 .. _perceptive: https://github.com/ioga/perceptive